-NSU requires that all students maintain one official University-assigned computer account that is used to access major computing resources, including electronic mail.
-All official electronic mail communications directed to College of Psychology students will be sent exclusively to NSUassigned computer accounts to ensure timely and accurate delivery of information.
+NSU requires that all students maintain one official university-assigned computer account that is used to access major computing resources, including electronic mail.
+All official electronic mail communications directed to College of Psychology students will be sent exclusively to NSU-assigned computer accounts to ensure timely and accurate delivery of information.
 Students may forward their NSU generated electronic mail to external locations, but do so at their own risk.

-Should you elect to forward your NSU email account to an external location, please keep in mind that NSU and the College's administration use electronic mail on a regular basis as a means of keeping students informed.
+Should you elect to forward your NSU email account to an external location, please keep in mind that NSU and College of Psychology administration use electronic mail on a regular basis as a means of keeping students informed.